Nocksoft/Author-Box-by-Nocksoft/readme.txt

 2. Unzip the zip file contents.
 3. Upload the author-box-by-nocksoft folder to the /wp-content/plugins/ directory.
 4. Activate the plugin in the "Plugins" menu in WordPress.
+5. Make a few settings (see section "Setup" on this page).

 == Changelog ==

 = 1.x.x =
-* fixed PHP warnings
+* Fixed PHP warnings for PHP 8
-* added shortcode for Author Box
+* Added shortcode for Author Box
+* Optimized settings

 = 1.0.3 =
-* fixed a bug that caused global settings do not work
+* Fixed a bug that caused global settings do not work

 = 1.0.2 =
-* headline can now be adjusted
+* Headline can now be adjusted
-* users can now add their custom URL including link text for the Author Box footer
+* Users can now add their custom URL including link text for the Author Box footer
-* improved descriptions and translations
+* Improved descriptions and translations
-* font size of the biography and the links can now be adjusted
+* Font size of the biography and the links can now be adjusted
-* option added to show a link to author's archive
+* Added option to show a link to author's archive
-* set Arial as default font
+* Set Arial as default font
-* border of Author Box can now be hidden
+* Border of Author Box can now be hidden
-* authors can now specify their own position, which is displayed below their name
+* Authors can now specify their own position, which is displayed below their name

 = 1.0.1 =
-* font size of the headline can now be adjusted
+* Font size of the headline can now be adjusted
-* option added that allows just replace Gravatar through local avatars without displaying Avatar Box
+* Added option that allows just replace Gravatar through local avatars without displaying Author Box
-* positioning of the author box improved
+* Positioning of the Author Box improved
-* positioning of the hyperlink improved
+* Positioning of the hyperlink improved
-* setting link to plugin overview page added
+* Added new link "Settings" to plugin overview page
-* setting for circle avatars added
+* Added setting for circle avatars
-* author box from default WordPress theme can now be hidden
+* Author Box from default WordPress theme can now be hidden

 = 1.0.0 =
-* first release
+* First release

 == Screenshots ==
-1. Author Box at the end of a Post
+1. Author Box in action
-2. Global Settings for Author Box
+2. Global settings for Author Box
-3. User specific Settings for Author Box
+3. User specific settings for Author Box